prideven/CMPE_283_Assignment2-modify-cpuid/README.md

     sudo apt-get update

-    sudo apt install qemu-kvm libvirt-daemon-system libvirt-clients bridge-         utils virt-manager (*There are different commands available over internet       but this is simple and single line command to install kvm and virt-manager)
+    sudo apt install qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils virt-manager (*There are different commands available over internet but this           is simple and single line command to install kvm and virt-manager)

 2. Verify KVM Installation using the following command.
 You should see an empty list of virtual machines.
 This indicates that everything is working correctly.